daugherty-lab/Caenorhabditis-HSE-Helitrons/Caenorhabditis_genomes_project/README.md

 # Caenorhabditis-HSE-Helitrons
 HSE-Helitron overlap analyses by bvtsu for Garrigues et al., 2019

-Migration Goals (Intended for use on TSCC/Triton Shared Computing Cluster):
--Analysis of CGP genomes (Early March)
--Analysis of UCSC genomes (End of March)

 ## This work addresses the following:
 ### 1. Does enrichment of HSEs inside helitrons (red fraction) extend to other Caenorhabditis species?